hvac/hvac/CONTRIBUTING.md

 Choose `minor`, `major`, or `patch` as appropriate.

+Review the changed files, and commit the changes to the branch.

 ### Updating the changelog

 Pull up the current draft [hvac release](https://github.com/hvac/hvac/releases/) and use the [release-drafter](https://github.com/toolmantim/release-drafter) generated release body to update [CHANGELOG.md](CHANGELOG.md). **Take note of header levels, which may differ between the draft and the changelog.**

+⚠ **NOTE:** the changelog is written in markdown, but will be converted to reStructured Text (RST) for the docsite.
+Markdown supports nested formatting, but RST does not, and the conversion will not happen correctly.
+For example, in markdown we can write `**_this in bold and italics_**` but only one formatting will convert.
+While it didn't in the past, this should now fail (as a warning) in CI to bring it to our attention.
+Fix these by choosing a single formatting style for the selected text.

+When the changelog looks good, commit it to the branch.

 #### Handling announcements and deprecations